odoo/documentation/content/applications/marketing/surveys/create.rst

 To add a question to a survey, click :guilabel:`Add a question` in the :guilabel:`Questions` tab, and proceed to fill out the :guilabel:`Create Sections and Questions` pop-up window that appears.

-To learn how to create and customize questions, refer to the :doc:`create questions <time_random>` documentation.
+To learn how to create and customize questions, refer to the :doc:`create questions <questions>` documentation.

 .. important::